dolphin-emu/dolphin/Data/Extras/Mario Party 8 GC Controller Patch/readme.txt

-Drag and Drop a NTSC-U Mario Party 8 ISO or WBFS onto Mario Party 8 Widescreen Patcher.bat to produce an ISO
+Place the Mario Party 8 ISO or WBFS in the script's directory and run the patch script to patch it.